 Fairmont State University is meeting the challenge of educating professionals in a variety of fields including architecture, criminal justice, business and multiple areas within the field of education.
 Many fields that once employed graduates with bachelor’s degrees now prefer to hire those with master’s degrees.
 Choosing to pursue a master’s degree program at FSU represents a commitment to excellence, personal growth and lifelong learning.

-A total of 1,130 students have been named to the Dean’s List at Fairmont State University after completing the fall 2014 semester.
+A total of 1,208 students have been honored for their academic achievement at Fairmont State University after completing the fall 2015 semester.

 The 2014 RESA 7 Science Bowl will take place on Thursday, Dec.
-11, in the Engineering Technology Building on the main Fairmont State University campus.
+10, in the Engineering Technology Building on the main Fairmont State University campus.
 The competition is hosted and sponsored in collaboration with RESA 7; Fairmont State University; and the U.S. Department of Energy, National Energy Technology Laboratory.

 Competition begins at 9 a.m. with the final round to determine the winner starting at 2:30 p.m. in Room 303 of the Engineering Technology Building.

 In Calhoun County, you don’t need special equipment to see billions of stars—just gaze up at the night sky.
 The West Virginia county is closer to maximizing a vital asset – darkness – through a partnership between Fairmont State University and the University of Tennessee, Knoxville, with support from the Appalachian Regional Commission.